mattriley/node-module-composer/README-TEMPLATE.md

 ## Mermaid diagrams

-Module Composer can generate diagrams-as-code using Mermaid.
+Module Composer can generate diagrams-as-code using _Mermaid_.

 > Mermaid is a tool for creating diagrams and visualizations using text and code.<br/> https://mermaid-js.github.io • https://github.com/mermaid-js/mermaid